February 10, 2021

 Trainer

-Are you a trainer or coach and don’t know how to start your first online course?
+Are you a trainer or coach and unsure how to start your first online course?
 Or do you want to optimize your existing online courses?
-In both cases, the first content in the course is immensely important for your participants' motivation!
-In this article, we explain why this is the case and show you examples of a perfect course start.
+In both cases, the first content in the course is crucial for the motivation of your participants!
+In this article, we explain why and show you examples for a perfect course start.

-Don’t: This is how the online course start should not look
+Don’t: This is not how your online course start should look

-To understand why the course start and motivation are linked, put yourself in the shoes of a participant: You enroll in an online course.
-You are more or less motivated and have certain expectations.
+To understand why the course start and motivation are connected, put yourself in the position of a participant: You enroll in an online course.
+You are more or less motivated.
+And you have certain expectations.

 The course starts, and the first thing you see is a document on the topic.
-What you are supposed to do with it is not quite clear.
-You also wonder how the course will proceed and who your "digital counterpart" is.
+It’s not quite clear what you are supposed to do with it.
+You also wonder how the course will proceed and who your “digital counterpart” is.
 You are probably confused or even annoyed.
-Your motivation decreases before the online course has really begun.
+Your motivation decreases even before the online course has really started.
 A good introduction looks different!

 Do: This is how to succeed at the start of an online course

-The example clearly shows why the first impression in the online course is immensely important.
-What should your participants learn in the first few minutes of the course to get a motivating first impression?
+The example clearly shows why the first impression in an online course is extremely important.
+What should your participants experience in the first few minutes of the course to create a motivating first impression?

-The following five points have proven effective for starting online training:
+These five points have proven effective at the start of online training:

-1. Personal addressing: Direct customer addressing is a "must do" in advertising and in speeches.
-This also applies to online courses: Speak directly to your participants.
-For example, use "You will learn in this course..." instead of "The participants will learn in this course...".
-A "you" or "you" addressing conveys a personal feel and builds familiarity.
-Furthermore, direct addressing increases your participants' attention.
+1. Personal address: Direct customer addressing is a “must do” in advertising and speeches.
+This also applies to online courses: Address your participants directly.
+For example, use “You will learn in this course…” instead of “The participants will learn in this course…”.
+A “you” or “your” address conveys a personal feeling and builds familiarity.
+Additionally, direct addressing increases your participants’ attention.

 2. Provide context: Address why your participants are in this course.
 Is it a purely online course for personal development?
-Or the online accompaniment to a face-to-face event in a blended learning format?
+Or the online accompaniment to a presence event in blended learning format?
 Meet your participants exactly where they are to make it easier for them to get started.

-3. Convey added value: The goals of a course are probably already clear to most participants when they begin.
+3. Convey added value: The goals of a course are likely already clear to most participants when they begin it.
 However, what is much more important for motivation than the goal is the personal added value: Explain what your participants will gain by following the course attentively.
-Example: "Throughout the course, you will learn to communicate more clearly.
-This will allow you to de-escalate conflicts more easily in the future and be more relaxed in everyday life."
+Example: “Throughout the course, you will learn to communicate more clearly.
+This way, you can defuse conflicts more easily and be more relaxed in everyday life.”

-4. Explain the process: For your online course, you have developed a concept for the process, for example, with a course template for day workshops.
+4. Explain the process: For your online course, you have developed a concept for the process, for example, with the course template for day workshops.
 Share the process plan with your participants!
 How are the chapters structured?
-When can they expect which topic?
-Is there a final exam? – This way, your participants can prepare accordingly and always know the next step.
+What topic will they encounter when?
+Is there a final exam? – This way, your participants can prepare for it and always know the next step.

-5. Call to action: Especially in online courses, where there is no direct personal contact, your participants need to know exactly what to do.
-Therefore, use concrete calls to action right from the start, for example, "Click 'continue' now to start with the first chapter".
+5. Call to action: Especially in online courses, without direct personal contact, your participants need to know exactly what to do.
+Therefore, use concrete calls to action right from the start, for example, “Click now on ‘continue’ to start with the first chapter”.

-Tip: Concrete examples for your learning content can be found in the article "Good Calls to Action in Online Courses".
+Tip: You can find concrete examples for your learning content in the article “Good calls to action in online courses”.

-Getting these five points across right at the beginning of your online course might initially seem like a lot of information for the participants.
+Getting these five points across at the very beginning of your online course sounds like a lot of information for the participants.
 You shouldn’t overwhelm them.
-Make bullet points for yourself and try to clarify each point in one or at most two sentences.
-This will create a good foundation for the perfect course start.
+Make bullet points for yourself and try to clarify each point in one, at most two sentences.
+This way, you create a good basis for the perfect course start.
 Now you just need to implement the first content.

 Examples for the perfect start in an online course

-If you use blink.it as a platform for your online courses, you have a variety of formats at your disposal.
-Which format you choose for starting your course is, of course, a matter of taste.
+If you use blink.it as a platform for your online courses, you have a variety of formats available.
+Which format you choose for the start of your course is, of course, a matter of taste.

-A short text on the points mentioned above is the simplest variant (see image).
+A short text on the points mentioned above is the simplest option (see image).
 This way, you can quickly add a motivating introduction to existing courses.

 blink.it: Beispiel für den Einstieg und mehr Motivation im Online-Kurs